-A reader posted a comment a few weeks back asking; “What’s the best way to devise an o-line depth chart?
+A reader posted a comment a few weeks back asking; “What’s the best way to devise an o-line depth chart for the offensive lineman positions?
 How do you decide who plays guard or tackle?”
 These are two great questions and there are many strategies to develop an offensive line.
-Let me offer my thoughts which I am sure there will be much debate.
+Let me offer my thoughts in this blog post, Thoughts on Choosing Youth Football Offensive Lineman Positions, which I am sure there will be much debate.

 Your play side or strong side offensive tackle is usually one of your biggest lineman and maybe your best blocker, especially power drive blocking.
 Your offensive tackle must be able to move one or two big defensive players out of the hole with support from your TE or OG.
 The OT must be good at double team blocks and holding their ground when they are over powered by the defense.
 Your strong side OT must also be quick enough to deal with a stunting DE or OLB.
 I will give up some size for quickness for my play side OT.
 Your backside OT must be good size and able to fill block if you are pulling a OG.

 How do you choose lineman?
 I would love to know your thoughts.
-Post a comment.
+Post a comment below.

 Find more on Coaching Offensive Line Youth Football.

 Please leave me a comment below or contact me anytime.
 I love talking youth football and Thoughts on Choosing Youth Football Offensive Lineman Positions.

 Remember to Play for Fun and Winning is Funner!